root-project/root/core/doc/v600/index.md

 *\_\_CINT\_\_* and *\_\_MAKECINT\_\_* are defined only when looking for `#pragma` statement.

+The genreflex executable is still available, it preserves the same command line options as in version 5 and provides new ones (see help).
+It is important to note that it is not anymore a python script interfaced to GCCXML but rather a wrapper around rootcling.

 *Warning*

 It is important to note that during the parsing of the header files,